startxfr/sxapi-demo-openshift/README.md

 - `oc` command must be installed (for openshift deployement strategies)

 All openshift template is self sufficient and we can use all of them without having a local copy of the source code.
-For all docker build and s2i build strategy, whe need to have a local copy of source code.
+However, for all docker build and s2i build strategy, whe need to have a local copy of source code.
 In order to run the complete demo agenda, you need to install a local copy of the source code.

 ```bash